queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 11,900

-Advantage on Athletics checks made to swim or climb..
+Advantage on Athletics checks made to swim or climb.